psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 `safexec` is a small, privilege‑dropping wrapper (written in C) created specifically for NPP.
 It is used to safely execute system commands like `wget`, and `rg` while enforcing strict security controls.

-What it does:
+**What it does?**

 * Drops privileges to a low‑privilege user (`nobody`) before running the shell command.
 * Scrubs the environment to prevent information leaks.
 * Optionally normalizes percent‑encoded characters in URLs during cache preloading — solving a common cause of duplicate cache entries (e.g., `%2F` vs `/`).

-Without safexec, the plugin runs commands with the same permissions as the PHP process. safexec adds an extra layer of isolation and is especially valuable:
+Without `safexec`, traditionally the plugin runs shell commands with the same permissions as the PHP process owner. **It adds an extra layer of isolation.**

-* Where you want to limit the impact of shell operations (injections).
+* In environments where you want to mitigate the risk and impact of potential command injections.
-* In FUSE environments where the PHP user lacks access to the underlying cache directory — `safexec` can temporarily assume the Nginx user's identity to read directly from the real path.
+* In FUSE environments where the PHP user lacks access to the underlying cache directory — `safexec` can temporarily assume the Nginx user's identity to read directly from the real path for faster Purge operations.

-URL Normalization modes:
+**URL Normalization**

-In Preload Settings you can choose how `safexec` handles percent‑encoded URLs:
+In Preload Settings you can choose how `safexec` handles percent‑encoded URLs.

 * **OFF** – No normalization (default).
 * **UPPER** – Convert all percent‑encoded sequences to uppercase (e.g., `%2f` → `%2F`).
 * **LOWER** – Convert to lowercase.